Last Updated: November 18, 2022

 If you have acquired a house, raffle it.
 If you can offer a week in an apartment in Paris, and you have a ready supply of people who can afford transportation, offer that.
 Pay attention to the income tax implications for the winner, however.

 4. Hold a barbecue featuring the best-known barbecue artist in your area.
 In many communities someone has a portable set-up and can bring it to your neighborhood.
-The smell of smoky meat wafting over the neighborhood will catch the attention of even those who did not read their newsletter.
+The smell of smoky meat and grilled vegetables wafting over the neighborhood will catch the attention of even those who did not read their newsletter.

 If you can, have your members make and contribute the side dishes, including the baked beans, the collard greens, the goat cheese salad, or whatever falls within your neighborhood's style.